-Our research and development expenses primarily consist of costs incurred for the discovery and preclinical and clinical development of our product candidates, which include:

-- salaries and personnel-related costs, including benefits, stock-based compensation and travel, for our scientific personnel performing research and development activities; - costs related to executing preclinical studies and clinical trials, including payments to CROs; - costs related to acquiring, developing and manufacturing materials for preclinical studies and clinical trials including payments to CMOs; - · costs related to obtaining technology licenses for in-process research; - costs related to laboratory supplies, research materials and other costs related to development and characterization of new AAV vectors and new product candidates; - fees paid to consultants and other third parties who support our product candidate development, including CROs, CMOs and other service providers; - · other costs in seeking regulatory approval of our product candidates; and - · allocated facility-related costs, information technology costs, depreciation expense and other overhead.
+Our research and development expenses primarily consist of costs incurred for the discovery and preclinical and clinical development of our product candidates.
+These expenses include salaries and personnel-related costs, including stock-based compensation of our scientific personnel performing research and development activities; laboratory supplies; research materials; fees paid to CROs to execute preclinical studies and clinical trials; fees paid to CMOs to manufacture materials for preclinical studies and clinical trials; fees related to obtaining technology licenses; consulting costs; costs related to seeking regulatory approval of our product candidates; and allocated facility-related costs, information technology costs, depreciation expense and other overhead.